varsh-ece/AM-USING-PYTHON/AM USING PYTHON.md

 ## AM USING PYTHON

-## FM
-EXP NO: 4 GENERATION AND DETECTION OF AM

 ## AIM:
-o implement and analyze frequency modulation (FM) using Python's NumPy and Matplotlib libraries.
+o implement and analyze Amplitude modulation (AM) using Python's NumPy and Matplotlib libraries.

 ## EQUIPMENTS REQUIRED

-• Computer with i3 Processor • SCI LAB
+• Software: Python with NumPy and Matplotlib libraries
+Hardware: Personal Computer

 ## THEORY: